Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Approach

 \section{Approach}

 Figure \ref{overall_schematic} illustrates the general framework.
-Task inputs, corresponding to points in a metric space, are represented as a set of grid code embeddings $\bm{x}_{t=1..T}$, that are then passed to a inference module $\bm{R}$.
+Task inputs, corresponding to points in a metric space, are represented as a set of grid cell embeddings $\bm{x}_{t=1..T}$, that are then passed to the inference module $\bm{R}$.
 The embedding of each input is represented by the pattern of activity of grid cells that respond selectively to different combinations of phases and frequencies.
-Attention over these is a learned weighting $\bm{w}$ of the grid cells, the weighted activations of which ($\bm{x} \odot \bm{w}$) are passed to the inference module ($\bm{R}$) .
-The parameterization of $\bm{w}$ and $\bm{R}$ are determined by backpropagation of the error signal obtained by two loss functions over the training set.
-The first, $\mathcal{L}_{DPP}$ favors attentional weightings over the grid cells that maximize the DPP-A objective; that is, the "volume" of the representational space (grid code) covered by the attended grid cells.
-The second, $\mathcal{L}_{task}$ is a standard task error term (e.g., the cross entropy of targets $y$ and task outputs $\hat{y}$ over the training set).
+Attention over these is a learned gating $\bm{g}$ of the grid cells, the gated activations of which ($\bm{x} \odot \bm{g}$) are passed to the inference module ($\bm{R}$).
+The parameterization of $\bm{g}$ and $\bm{R}$ are determined by backpropagation of the error signal obtained by two loss functions over the training set.
+Note that learning of parameter $\bm{g}$ occurs only over the training space and is not further modified during testing (i.e. over the test spaces).
+The first loss function, $\mathcal{L}_{DPP}$ favors attentional gatings over the grid cells that maximize the DPP-A objective; that is, the "volume" of the representational space covered by the attended grid cells.
+The second loss function, $\mathcal{L}_{task}$ is a standard task error term (e.g., the cross entropy of targets $y$ and task outputs $\hat{y}$ over the training set).
 We describe each of these components in the following sections.